eitansuez/mcp-workshop/docs/index.md

 - [Part 3: Keycloak](https://blog.christianposta.com/understanding-mcp-authorization-step-by-step-part-three/)
 - [Part 4: DCR](https://blog.christianposta.com/understanding-mcp-authorization-with-dynamic-client-registration/)

-Another is Christian Posta and Lin Sun's upcoming ebook "AI Agents in Kubernetes."
+Another is Christian Posta and Lin Sun's upcoming ebook _AI Agents in Kubernetes_.

-You will:
+## The workshop

+In this workshop, you will:

 1. Build an MCP server & test it with MCP inspector
 2. Provision Keycloak and configure it as the Identity Provider (IdP).